SoftUni-Internal/interactive-content/EN/06-Nested-Loops/07-Homework.md

 # Description
 Create a program, which prints the following information about a building:

-* You receive two numbers: the number of floors and the room every floor has
+* You will receive two numbers: the number of floors and how many rooms each floor has
 * The building can hold: **apartments (odd numbered floors)**, **offices (even numbered floors)** and **(on the last floor) Large Apartments**
 * Apartments are indexed with: **A**\{**buildingNum**\}\{**apartmentNum**\}
 * Offices are indexed with: **O**\{**floorNum**\}\{**officeNum**\}